tc39/proposal-compartments/README.md

   | {
     record: StaticModuleRecord,

+    // Full specifier, which may differ from the `fullSpecifier` used
+    // as the corresponding key of the `modules` Compartment constructor option,
+    // or the `fullSpecifier` argument of the `loadHook` that returned
+    // the module descriptor.
+    // If present, this will be used as the referrerSpecifier for this record's
+    // importSpecifiers instead.
+    specifier?: string,

     // Properties to copy to the `import.meta` of the resulting module instance,
     // if the source mentions `import.meta`.
     importMeta?: Object,